 The enormous challenge – and opportunity – of the global energy transition has never been clearer.
 At minimum, the International Energy Agency (IEA) estimates a sixfold increase in mineral demand by 2040 for renewable energy technologies manufacturing, batteries for electric vehicles and general electrification, while installed capacity of renewables-based electricity generation must triple within the next six years alone if we are to have a hope of reaching net zero by mid-century.
 The IEA also estimates annual clean energy investment must increase seven-fold to approximately USD 4 trillion by 2030.

 Achieving these outcomes will result in enormous benefit for the world, particularly for populations most vulnerable to the impacts of the climate crisis.
 But it will also ask a lot from frontline communities, Indigenous Peoples and workers.
-It will require the use of vast tracts of untouched land for solar installations and wind farms, an enormous increase in extraction of transition minerals – 50% of which are located on Indigenous Peoples’ or peasant lands – and a massive global workforce shift for those currently employed by the fossil fuel industry, which currently employs 32 million people.
+It will require the use of vast tracts of untouched land for solar installations and wind farms, an enormous increase in extraction of transition minerals – more than 50% of which are located on or nearby Indigenous Peoples’ lands – and a massive global workforce shift for those currently employed by the fossil fuel industry, which currently employs 32 million people.
 Scope for human rights infringements along the renewable energy value chain – and erosion of public trust in this transformation – is therefore also expanding.
 Research into the human rights policies and practices of the renewable energy and transition mineral sectors increasingly highlights the risk that these industries replicate patterns of abuse endemic to traditional extractive sectors, including unlawful relocations, environmental destruction and cultural harms, amongst other violations.
 Collective distrust in and resistance by rightsholders to an “unjust transition” is therefore also on the rise – with attendant project delays and potential real consequences for the speed of the transition, which the world can ill afford.

 Our research demonstrates the reality of this risk.
 The new Just Transition Litigation Tracking Tool documents an important new subset of climate justice litigation focused on ensuring a transition to renewable energy that is just and equitable.
 Typically brought by Indigenous Peoples, other frontline communities, or affected workers, the cases use human rights arguments to assess the “distribution of benefits and burdens” of the transition away from fossil fuels and towards net-zero emissions.
 Importantly, the cases focus not on stopping the transition, but on shaping the way it takes place, from the perspective of rightsholders themselves.